JoseMMorales/TestingAngular2-Mosh/README.md

 ## TestingDemoAngular

 Foundation [Automated Angular Testing](https://www.udemy.com/course/testing-angular-apps/) Course to learn about testing concepts and tools, decide what to test and how.
-Also, how to write clean, maintainable and trustworthy tests that won't lie, track how much of the code is covered by tests, how to proceed to test different aspects of of Angular Apps, and mocking dependencies.
+Also, how to write clean, maintainable, and trustworthy tests that won't lie, track how much of the code is covered by tests, how to proceed to test different aspects of Angular Apps, and mocking dependencies.

 ### Run tests...
 => run the command `ng-test`

 ### Test Coverage...
-=> run the comand `ng test --code-coverage`
+=> run the command `ng test --code-coverage`
 * It will create a coverage folder in your project automatically, where we can appreciate percentages tested in our project(All files or individually).
 * Click right mouse button over index.html to choose open in live Server.